alteryx/locust-grasshopper/README.md

 ## Thresholds
 <a id="thresholds"></a>
 Thresholds are time-based, and can be added to any trend, whether it be a custom trend or a request response time.
-Thresholds are currently based off of the 90th percentile of timings.
+Thresholds default to the 0.9 percentile of timings.
 Here is an example of using a threshold:

 ```python
 # a journey class with an example threshold